 (4) For structures which are designed to absorb impact energy by elastic-plastic deformations of members (i.e. soft impact), the equivalent static loads may be determined by taking into account both plastic strength and the deformation capacity of such members.

-NOTE For further information see Annex C.
+NOTE For further information, see Annex C.

-(5) For structures for which the energy is mainly dissipated by the impacting body (i.e. hard impact), the dynamic or equivalent static forces may be determined from clauses 5.4 to 5.8.
+(5) For structures for which the energy is mainly dissipated by the impacting body (i.e. hard impact), the dynamic or equivalent static forces may be determined from subclauses 5.4 to 5.8.

 NOTE Some information on parameters for masses and velocities of impacting objects as a basis for a dynamic analysis can be found in Annex C.